cbodden/climgur.sh/README.md

             Options include :
                 delete
-                    This option shows a list of files with choice of delete screenshot
+                    This option shows a list of files with choice of delete info
+                    This option will show the details for the image screenshot
                     This option takes a screenshot and uploads it upload [path to file|path to folder]